mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Dying Wish**: Summon a random Obelysk on this space.

 name:     Falcius
-text:     **Deploy**: Your General gains +2 Attack and takes no damage this turn.
+text:     **Deploy**: Your General gains +2⚔️ and takes no damage this turn.

 name:     Fate Seeker
 text:     **Deploy**: Take control of a enemy minion.
 Retain control as long as this minion remains nearby the controlled enemy.

 name:     Hexblade
-text:     Your General gains +3 Attack.
-Whenever your General damages an enemy minion, its Attack becomes 1.
+text:     Your General gains +3⚔️.
+Whenever your General damages an enemy minion, its ⚔️ becomes 1.

 name:     Mirage Master
 text:     **Deploy**: This minion transforms into a copy of an enemy minion.

 name:     Sand Sister Saon
-text:     Your General has +1 Attack and **Armour**.
+text:     Your General has +1⚔️ and **Armour**.

 name:     Synaptic Arbitrage
-text:     Give your opponent a minion to take control of nearby enemy minions with less Attack.
+text:     Give your opponent a minion to take control of nearby enemy minions with less ⚔️.

 name:     Trygon Obelysk
 text:     **Summon Dervish**